adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 - 3D point cloud, 2D images and V2V 3D information are supplementary to each other to accomplish robust perception of roads.

-Full scene reconstruction of objects from the threeinput modes is represented with focus on the increased addedpoints from each technology.
+- Full scene reconstruction of objects from the three input modes is represented with focus on the increased added points from each technology.

-In the future work we plan tostudy the effect of confusion in each input mode in the 3Dscene reconstruction without pre-identified paired points.
+- In the future work we plan to study the effect of confusion in each input mode in the 3D scene reconstruction without pre-identified paired points.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTAzMTgyMDk1XX0=
+eyJoaXN0b3J5IjpbLTEzNDYyMDI1NDVdfQ==
 -->